graphdeco-inria/gaussian-splatting/README.md

 ```

 ### Navigation in SIBR Viewers
 The SIBR interface provides several methods of navigating the scene.
 By default, you will be started with an FPS navigator, which you can control with ```W, A, S, D, Q, E``` for camera translation and ```I, K, J, L, U, O``` for rotation.
 Alternatively, you may want to use a Trackball-style navigator (select from the floating menu).
 You can also snap to a camera from the data set with the ```Snap to``` button or find the closest camera with ```Snap to closest```.
 The floating menues also allow you to change the navigation speed.
 You can use the ```Scaling Modifier``` to control the size of the displayed Gaussians, or show the initial point cloud.
+The real-time viewer also uses slightly more aggressive, fast culling, which can be toggled in the floating menu.
+If you ever encounter an issue that can be solved by turning fast culling off, please let us know.

 ### Running the Network Viewer